Project 3: Zine Game

 A zine can also be thought of as a form of participatory culture, which has low barriers for artistic expression and civic engagement.
 Considering the tools we have today, blogging, website building, and game-making can be tools for zine-making as well.

 Ultimately, zines allow creators to explore topics close to their hearts, share their perspectives, and connect with like-minded individuals.
-They often challenge convention, offering alternative viewpoints and fostering a sense of empowerment among readers and creators alike.
+They often challenge conventional beliefs and principles, offering alternative viewpoints and fostering a sense of empowerment among readers and creators alike.

 What is a zine game?